DixitSom/UnitTestIPL/README.md

 ***
 ## Data
-For our project we have to comma saprated files.
+For our project we have two comma saprated files in folder named __data__.
-1. deliveries.csv
+1. data/deliveries.csv
-2. matches.csv
+2. data/matches.csv

 where *deliveries.csv* contains data for every ball of entire IPL history. it has 21 columns as following.
 ```